NotSakura/HarryDarwin/README.md

 ## Overview

-We examine data about Immigration rates in United States
+We examine data about Immigration rates in United States.
+More focused on how the reduction of diploma affects immigrants and their employment

 ## File Structure